top of page

 Assignment:

-Responsible for weekly extraction of bank transaction records, ensuring precise reconciliation, and collaborating with the Global Service Shared Center (GSSC) team to maintain consistency in financial records.
-Monitored the payment process, promptly recover information for failed payments, and reinitiate in the system to ensure seamless transaction completion.
+1. Responsible for weekly extraction of bank transaction records, ensuring precise reconciliation, and collaborating with the Global Service Shared Center (GSSC) team to maintain consistency in financial records.
+Monitored the payment process, promptly recovered information for failed payments, and reinitiated in the system to ensure seamless transaction completion.

-Managed tax rebate processes for two fiscal quarters, including itemized declarations in the rebate system and organization of required documents for submission to the Ministry of Foreign Affairs.
+6. Managed tax refund processes for two fiscal quarters, including itemized declarations in the refund system and organization of required documents for submission to the Ministry of Foreign Affairs.

 Since the first week, I had been engaged in the preparation of audit work.
 My supervisor Rongfang provided me with several relevant documents, such as Standard of Procedures about vouchers and financial management.
 I helped conduct a preliminary review of our invoices to check the adequacy of supporting documentation.
 It was a perfect blend of theory and practice.
 While studying the documents felt akin to my high school days spent poring over textbooks, the hands-on review of invoices, memos, and authorization forms provided a refreshing departure from monotony.
 It allowed me to quickly grasp an introductory perspective on the agency's operations and the operational team's role in supporting the execution of projects led by the front-line teams.
 What an exhilarating start to my immersion in the work that lay ahead.

 My colleagues were immensely supportive, recognizing my fervent desire to engage with as much work as possible.
 They explained the principles, reasons for specific decisions and offered detailed instructions.
-It was so patient of them that they would answer me more than I inquired, that they kindly shared additional perspectives on the related topics and that they welcomed me to shadow their work to learn from their expertise.
+They were so patient that they would answer more than I inquired, kindly sharing additional perspectives on related topics and welcoming me to shadow their work to learn from their expertise.

 My journey was graced by encounters with numerous exceptional individuals, whose brilliance was matched only by their willingness to extend a helping hand.
 United by a shared fervor to contribute to a better world and an unwavering commitment to their roles, these like-minded peers have become the treasured companions of my voyage.
 This experience has been a tapestry of growth, introspection, and camaraderie.
 Each interaction has been a thread woven into the rich fabric of my professional development, and I carry forward the lessons and friendships forged in this unique fellowship.